openebs/website/docs/main/user-guides/local-engine-user-guide/additional-information/backupandrestore.md

 ### Restore

-1. Install and Setup Velero, with the same provider where backups were saved.
+1. Install and setup Velero, with the same provider where backups were saved.
 Verify that backups are accessible.

    ```
    velero backup get